Basir-ku/Sales-report/README.md

 ### The dataset used in this report from a fictional company called Wide World Importers, a wholesale novelty goods importer and distributor operating from San Francisco.

-### Star scheme database structure has performed to get insight of the data.
+### Star scheme database structure has used in the report to get insight of the data.

 ### Summary of tasks